asterick/jcoas/README.md

 * Do shifter optimizations when possible (MUL A, 2 -> SHL A, 1)
 * Better assembler error output
 * Implement the relative offset (&) operator
-* Implement more output formats
-* Do not throw stale warning when no identifiers are used
 * Allow zero-argument macros